Search

 2. Products that protect equipment (e.g. motors) from voltage and current failures (Voltage Protection Relay, Current Monitoring Relay).
 OEM service is offered according to the client's requirements.

-Application of YOSHINE’s products is mainly in reset control (small hospitals, nursing homes, community houses), Lighting Control, Pump Control, Generator Control, etc. Considering the important role of our products, we keep developing new products and improving quality standards.
+Application of YOSHINE's products is mainly in reset control (small hospitals, nursing homes, community houses), Lighting Control, Pump Control, Generator Control, etc. Considering the important role of our products, we keep developing new products and improving quality standards.
+YOSHINE not only involves all aspects of the industrial field but also intelligent control of offices and residences.
+We strive to provide clients with more efficient and intelligent products.

 YOSHINE has gained a reputation for short lead time, flexible design, and excellent technical support.